u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/point_of_sale/payment_methods/terminals/stripe.rst

 .. note::
    - The device must be connected to a secured WI-FI network.
-   - Your Odoo database and payment terminal must share the same network.
+   - Your Thrive Bureau ERP database and payment terminal must share the same network.
    - You must enter the admin PIN code to access your payment terminal settings.
 By default, this code is `07139`.